 I hope you love this recipe as much as we do!
 If you tried it, please use the rating system in the recipe card and leave a comment below with your feedback.

 Be sure to sign up for my FREE Newsletter to be the first to get my NEW recipes!
 You can also follow me on Instagram, Facebook, and Pinterest.

 For even more easy family recipes, be sure to check out my cookbook, The Meatless Monday Family Cookbook!

 Southwest Black Bean Pasta Salad

-- 16 oz rotini noodles (or your fave noodle, gluten free if desired), cooked according to package directions
+- 16 ounces rotini noodles or your fave pasta, gluten free if desired

 - salt/pepper to taste

-Start soaking the cashews for the Creamy Jalapeno Ranch Dressing (Remember you're making a double batch of the Cream Cumin Ranch Dressing for this.)
+- Start soaking the cashews for the Creamy Jalapeno Ranch Dressing (Remember you're making a double batch of the Southwest Vegan Ranch Dressing for this.)